mpe-framework/moral-physics-engine/README.md

 *Deriving physical law from ethical axioms through adversarial AI collaboration*

-*This work, if you can call it that, is nothing more than a thought experiment.
-It attempts to explain why physics is the way it is.
-It is not an attempt to rewrite anything, and honestly there's nothing new here from my perspective, but perhaps the possibility that a bridge may exist between spirituality and science.
+*This work, if you'll call it that, is nothing more than a thought experiment.
+It attempts to explain why physics is the way it is, not to change, but explain.
+Honestly there's nothing new here from my perspective, but perhaps the way other's ideas are assembled.*

 ---